sunil-poudel/sMovies_android/README.md

 android version of sMovies application.

-android app to allow you to browse for top nepali movies, watch their details. uses omdb api to fetch data.
+android app that allows you to browse for top nepali movies, watch their details. uses omdb api to fetch data, and youtube api is pre-used to obtain video id and titles of trailers.

-currently under development.
+you can search for the movies, and watch trailers or movie songs or even full movies which are embedded using youtube's api.

+the app is ready to use!